Site icon E-Tech Components

 This method offers several benefits, including ease of installation, increased safety, environmental friendliness and cost effectiveness.
 However, some limitations also exist, including limited material options as well as reduced chemical and mechanical resistance compared to Heat Shrink.

-Understanding what is Heat Shrink Technology
+Understanding what Heat Shrink Technology is

 On the other hand, Heat Shrink Technology leverages thermoplastics whose molecular structure contracts when introduced to sufficient amounts of heat.
 To achieve this effect, users expose the heat shrink cable component to thermal energy with a blowtorch or heat gun.
 When reaching the necessary threshold, a reduction in volume takes place, creating a tight seal around the cable.